It All Started With One Man's Kindness

 A New Page for Hospice Service in Mainland China

-Mission: To Provide patient-centered holistic care; improve quality of life for patients with advanced cancer
+Mission: To provide patient-centered holistic care; improve quality of life for patients with terminal cancer

-Types of Service: Free home visits, out-patient and counseling services
+Types of Service: Free home visits, out-patient and phone follow-up

 Scope of Service: Pain relief, nursing care, psycho-socio-spiritual and bereavement support–provide continuous care for the patient and family

-Target Patients: Economically disadvantaged patients with advanced cancer
+Target Patients: Economically disadvantaged patients with terminal cancer

 Hospice Units Space Requirement

-Each Unit has the separate section consisting of sitting/waiting area, doctor’s area, nurse’s area, consultation room, office, a few day-patient beds.
+Each Unit has a separate section consisting of sitting/waiting area, consultation room and staff office.

 Our Service Algorithm

-Phone enquiry → sign up at a local Hospice Unit → submit required documents → make home visit appointment → initial assessment →establish medical records and proceed to treatment plan → follow-up by phone calls or home visits at the regular basis → patients pass away, bereavement supports → close case files → case discussions
+Phone enquiry → sign up at a local Hospice Unit → submit required documents → make home visit appointment → initial assessment →establish medical records and proceed to treatment plan → follow-up by phone calls or home visits on a regular basis → patients pass away, bereavement supports → close case files → case discussions

 The Program is managed electronically at the Program Office in Shantou University Medical College.
-This comprehensive system allows easy overview of patient data, medications disbursed, services provided, and expenses incurred.
+This comprehensive system allows easy overview of patient data, medication prescribed, service provided, and expense incurred.

-All Hospice Units are expected to follow the "Guidelines for Hospice Unit Management" put together by the Program Office which oversees the quality of hospice service through the regular patient phone survey.
-An evaluation of 1,510 patients revealed that 97.5% of our patients had their cancer pain reduced at least by half after the medications; 98.5% obtained financial relief whilst in 98.9% the psychological pressure was eased; 97.1% of the patients were satisfied with services provided by our hospice units in the whole year of 2012.
+All Hospice Units are expected to follow the "Guidelines for Hospice Unit Management" put together by the Program Office which oversees the quality of hospice service through regular patient phone survey.
+An evaluation of 1,553 patients revealed that 93.9% of our patients had their cancer pain reduced at least by half after the medications; 98.2% obtained financial relief whilst in 98.4% the psychological pressure was eased; 98.3% of the patients were satisfied with services provided by our hospice units over the whole year of 2014.

 Training and Education